intertecio/kubernetes-interview-task/README.md

 - Automating of the blue-green switch while leveraging Github Actions, and a "Manual-approve job" to do the switch.

 - The current environment is being setup with Terraform in 2 steps.
 In order to lower this to 1 run command, some dependecy tweaking needs to happen (around the Terraform resources).

+- Currently to visualize a blue-green deployment, application are deployed in the same namespace but have different services.
+This is done to leverage the same `ALB ingress` which will switch between the services.
+A proper setup would involve spliting the application into separate namespaces, even clusters for bigger isolation.
+This will involve routing to be managed by Route53, but for that a domain is needed :).